 Our community classes are open to the public, so the number of students in attendance can vary.

-We have classes in ballet, modern dance, and yoga that are open to the public as well as classes through our community outreach programs.
+We have Intro to Ballet, Beginning thru Advanced ballet classes, Dance for Parkinson's and our Chance to Dance program that are open to the public as well as through our community outreach programs.

 The Susan E. Brackett Dance Center is located at 6800 N Classen Blvd, Oklahoma City, OK 73116.